Custom LSP Features¶

 Strategy¶

 Start from the default services, then swap one provider at a time.
-This keeps the rest of the language server stack stable while you iterate on a specific feature.
+The rest of the language server stack stays stable while you iterate on a single feature.

 Typical wiring: